 But when you have the wealth of Florence's eateries on your doorstep, who would want to miss out?
 Marinella and Gino have a very good knowledge of the city's restaurants, and will carefully tailor their suggestions towards you; they pride themselves on personal service.
 They sent us to Ristorante Paoli, and it was excellent.
 A traditional trattoria with mock frescoes on the wall, a low cellar-like ceiling, and a lovely buzzy atmosphere.
 The food was top-notch; pesto gnocchi in a gorgonzola sauce (heavenly), pork chops with a cannellini bean sauce and lemon oil, and a delicious tiramisu.

-The larger Granduomo apartments, sleeping 4, are ideal for families: not only are you in the centre of Florence, walking distance from the key attractions, but they are spacious, and Marinella loves children and will spoil them rotten.
-It's a great city to visit with older children (8+) who you can trail round art galleries with the promise of ice cream to follow - as Florence is the birthplace of gelato, it would be wrong not to!
+The larger Granduomo apartments, sleeping 4, are ideal for families.
+You are in easy walking distance of Florence's key attractions, and Marinella loves children and will spoil them rotten.
+It's a great city to visit with older children (e.g. 8+) who you can trail round art galleries with the promise of ice cream to follow - as Florence is the birthplace of gelato, it would be wrong not to!
 The apartments are not really equipped for babies and toddlers (e.g. no high chairs or stair gates), but you can request a cot.

 Children (4-12 years), Teens (over 12)

 The Deluxe Apartment with Duomo view (2 bedrooms) and Deluxe Apartment with Fiesole view can accommodate 4 in total and they have a bathtub and shower.
-The Superior Apartment for 4 has a loft space where children can sleep (there's a nifty pull-out bed) and the Deluxe Apartment for 4 has a separate twin room at the back, where it is quietest.
+The Deluxe Apartment with Fiesole view for 4 has a loft space where children can sleep (there's a nifty pull-out bed) and the Deluxe Apartment with Duomo view (2 bedrooms) has a separate twin room at the back, where it is quietest.